joshnatis/shell-skriptz/README.md

 * Another indispensible tool in anyone's toolkit -- **ffmpeg**.
 If you've ever tried to record your screen on MacOS, then you've probably experieced the perils of QuickTime Player and *.mov*.
 Though I appreciate Apple providing a native screenrecorder, QuickTime is bulky, only works with files in *.mov* format (which happen to be huge and don't work well with YouTube), and is relatively featureless.
 Also, c'mon, having that QuickTime icon in your Dock while recording makes you look like an amateur!
 Lol.

 * With **record**, you can call the command whenever you're ready to start, and enter *q* or *^C* to finish recording.
 The resulting file will be titled *OUT.mp4*, or something similar if you provided some arguments.
 If you've accidentally messed up the video format, you can convert from *.mov* to *.mp4* (or vice versa) when finished by invoking this command: **ffmpeg -i** input.mov output.mp4.
-* (*Compatability note: the arguments within this script strongly depend on your OS and even your specific setup -- make sure to visit [this](https://trac.ffmpeg.org/wiki/Capture/Desktop) site for info on how to probably configure for your system.*)
+* (*Compatability note: the arguments within this script strongly depend on your OS and even your specific setup -- make sure to visit [this](https://trac.ffmpeg.org/wiki/Capture/Desktop) site for info on how to properly configure for your system.*)

 ### concatv
 <pre>concatv                                   #concatenates all .mp4 files in directory